retooth2/xenharmlib/doc/quickstart.rst

 the scale.
 As illustrated in the example, both A minor and C major possess the exact same base interval normal form.)

-After scales are converted into their basic interval normal form, they can be treated like sets of pitch classes.
+After scales are converted into their pitch class set normal form, they can be treated like sets of pitch classes.
 To address our original question about which notes to use when modulating from one key to another, we can now combine basic interval normalization with the